wp-plugins/shashin/readme.txt

 = What does "Shashin" mean? =

 I started working on this plugin while living in Tokyo.
 Shashin is the Japanese word for photograph, so it seemed fitting.

+== Change Log ==

+* 0.6 - Beta version.
+First public release.
+* 1.0
+    * Added "snewest" tag, which displays a table of thumbnails for a variable number of the latest photos in an album you specify (or from all albums).
+Thumbnail size, display of captions, and CSS "float" and "clear" for the table also can be specified.
+    * "sthumbs" now includes option for showing a caption.
+Note this change is not backwards compatible, as the argument order has been changed slightly.
+You only need to change existing sthumbs tags if you set values for float or clear.
+    * Changed "srandom" to display a table of random thumbnails for a variable number of photos in an album you specify (or any album).
+Note this change is not backwards compatible as the arguments have been changed to support the new features.
+    * Added options admin menu: can now set options for your Picasa server URL, image div padding, and thumbnail div padding.
+    * Set default values for options listed above when installing
+    * Bug fix: now use htmlspecialchars on image alt text (which comes from the Picasa image description)
+    * Bug fix: now reads the Picasa feed with the correct character set (UTF-8)
+* 1.0.1 - bug fix: support arbitrary name for Shashin plugin directory
+* 1.0.2 - 1.0.4 - updates to readme.txt and minor code cleanup
+* 1.0.5 - bug fix: fixed display of icons on Shashin admin page; added this change log